"1 in 4 young adults, ages 18-35+,

 Another way you can help is to volunteer your time and talent. iWave needs volunteers

-in many critical areas— raising funds, organizing social events, and expanding the
+in many critical areas— raising funds, conducting outreach, organizing social events,

-movement online through social media, digital marketing, and website management.
+and expanding the movement online through social media, digital marketing, and

 Consider a Donation